Guidance from the U. S. Department of Education

 - Parent Resource Centers In Local School Divisions

-- Legal Advocacy Groups and Resources for Special Education (PDF)
+- Legal Advocacy Groups and Resources for Special Education-This is a Word document.

 - Virginia Special Education Reference (VASER) – A resource for Virginia special education statutory and compliance information as well as curriculum, instruction and assessment policy